Dog Health Care Topics

 - Example of home made repellent for large dogs:

-- Add to 4oz squeeze bottle, mix with coconut oil
+- Add to 4oz squeeze bottle, mix with water or coconut oil

-Apply a small amount to your dog's flat collar, behind your dog's ears, back of the neck, between the shoulder blades, a few spots down your dog's spine to above the base of the tail, back of the legs, in the armpits and upper chest.
-At each spot, part the fur until the skin is visible, rub it in so it makes contact with your dog's skin.
-Do NOT apply excessive amounts as some of the solution could run off on to areas where your dog may lick.
-Do not re-treat more often than once every three (3) weeks.
+Apply 1-2 drops to your dog's flat collar, behind your dog's ears, the back of your dog's legs, and a few spots down your dog's spine from the back of the neck to above the base of the tail.
+Avoid areas where your dog may lick.
+At each spot, part the fur until the skin is visible, apply it so it makes contact with your dog's skin.
+Do NOT apply excessive amounts.
+Remember your dog has a sensitive nose so if you can smell it, it can annoy your dog.

 Remove yard debris, especially leaves.
 Keep lawns mowed short.
 Spraying your yard on a regular basis with products containing essential oils may help repel them, but not kill them.
 To kill ticks, apply Bifenthrin and/or Permethrin to your lawn, spray or granules.
 For spraying inside and around your home, add 2-3 oz of Permethrin SFR 36.8% to 1 gal of water in a pump sprayer.
 If you can't beat em, it may be best to hire a professional pest control expert to treat your home.